 - Benefit from employment rights, plus Professional Indemnity and Employers/Public Liability insurances

-While it’s true that limited company contractors can receive more money than those working with umbrellas, this increased earning power doesn’t come effort-free.
+While it’s true that limited company contractors can receive more money than those working through an umbrella company, this increased earning power doesn’t come effort-free.
 You’ll be self-employed and required to operate as an independent business and carry out all the associated administration, such as:

 - Registering as a director of your own company and keeping Companies House informed of your accounts and significant changes to your company